lplclaremont/makersbnb/README.md

 ## Approach

-Design notes and the agile process over the 6 days (Friday - friday) We had 6 total work days for this project, of which we allocated the first to planning and preparation.
+We had 6 total work days for this project, of which we allocated the first to planning and preparation.
 Designing database structures, classes and a minimum viable product together was key to ensuring every group member was comfortable and confident that they understood what we were building towards.